Welcome to the Docs for the Forest SDK!¶

 A few terms to orient you as you get started with Forest:

-- pyQuil is an open source Python library developed at Rigetti Computing that allows you to write programs for quantum computers.
+- pyQuil: An open source Python library to help you write and run quantum programs.
 The source is hosted on github.

-- Forest is our software development kit, optimized for near-term quantum computers that operate as coprocessors, working in concert with traditional processors to run hybrid quantum-classical algorithms.
+- Forest SDK: Our software development kit, optimized for near-term quantum computers that operate as coprocessors, working in concert with traditional processors to run hybrid quantum-classical algorithms.
 For references on problems addressable with near-term quantum computers, see Quantum Computing in the NISQ era and beyond.

-Our flagship product Quantum Cloud Services offers users an on-premise, dedicated access point to our quantum computers, and to a powerful 34-qubit Quantum Virtual Machine.
-This access point is a fully-configured OS, which we call a Quantum Machine Image.
-A QMI is bundled with the same downloadable SDK mentioned above, and an admin command line interface (CLI), which is used for scheduling compute time on our quantum computers.
+Our flagship product Quantum Cloud Services offers users an on-premise, dedicated access point to our quantum computers.
+This access point is a fully-configured VM, which we call a Quantum Machine Image.
+A QMI is bundled with the same downloadable SDK mentioned above, and a command line interface (CLI), which is used for scheduling compute time on our quantum computers.
 To sign up for our waitlist, please click the link above.
-If need access to our quantum computers for research, please email email@example.com.
+If you’d like to access to our quantum computers for research, please email firstname.lastname@example.org.

 - Installation and Getting Started